dtolb/v2-messaging/methods/sendMessages.md

 `https://messaging.bandwidth.com/api/v2`

 ** Notice: This URL will be active in April 2019.
-The previous base URL `https://api.catapult.inetwork.com/v2/` can still be used, and will be deprecated in June 2019. **
+The previous base URL `https://api.catapult.inetwork.com/v2/` can still be used, and will be deprecated in June 2019.
+Current customers will be notified when the new URL is ready to be used, and should not switch until notified.**

 ### Capabilities